 1.2.
 The word “adultery,” by its very definition, means: The sexual union of a married person with one who is not his or her spouse.
 Hence, when Jesus identifies remarriage as adultery, he is unequivocally declaring two things: 1. that the first marriage union is still valid (divorce did not terminate it), and 2. that the second marriage union is invalid.
 It is universally accepted that the word “adultery” encompasses both declarations.

 1.3.
-All Christians agree that remarriage is adultery.
-Although they will disagree about whether or not to break it up, all Christians universally agree (because of the lucidity of Jesus’ words) that to remarry is to commit adultery.
-For example, although John Piper incorrectly instructs his congregation to stay in remarriages rather than dissolve them; yet in his position paper, he starts everything off in point 1.1 by correctly stating, “This verse [referring to Luke 16:18] shows that Jesus does not recognize divorce as terminating a marriage in God’s sight.
+All professing Christians agree that remarriage is adultery.
+Although they might disagree about whether or not to breakup the remarriage, yet all universally agree (because of the lucidity of Jesus’ words) that to remarry is to commit adultery.
+For example, although John Piper incorrectly instructs his congregation to stay in remarriages rather than dissolve them; he nevertheless, in his position paper, starts everything off in point 1.1 by correctly stating, “This verse [referring to Luke 16:18] shows that Jesus does not recognize divorce as terminating a marriage in God’s sight.
 The reason a second marriage is called adultery is because the first one is considered to still be valid.”
-Yes, Piper is correct: The first marriage is still valid in the eyes of God–even after a court-ruled divorce–and this is the reason why a remarriage is identified as adultery by Christ.
+Yes, Piper is correct there: Even after a court-ruled divorce, the first marriage is still valid in the eyes of God, and this is the reason why a remarriage is identified as adultery by Christ.

 1.4.
 If the first marriage is still valid (by calling the remarriage “adultery,” Jesus taught that the first marriage was still valid: see 1.3 above), and if men like John Piper call for individuals to remain in remarriages because they are also valid, then there now exits two valid marriages.
 (The first marriage, because God bonded the couple together (Mt 19:6), will always remain valid–even after a divorce [except for divorces due to spousal sexual infidelity].)
 Therefore, those who instruct individuals to remain in remarriages are also proponents of polygamy.